-The body of the extended abstract needs to be four (4) full pages in length, paper size A4.
-Longer or shorter sized abstracts will be rejected.
+The body of the extended abstract needs to be two - four (2-4) full pages in length, paper size A4.
+Extended abstracts that are shorter than 2 full pages or longer than 4 full pages will be rejected.
 The extended abstract should consist of text and appropriate figures supporting the key message.
-The text should contain about 1,000 words and at least one figure.
-Four pages of text alone are unacceptable.
+The text should contain at least one figure and include references.
+Extended abstracts of text alone are unacceptable.

 Please do not use more than 1 column for text, do not frame the text, and please upload the body of your extended abstract as one document with embedded figures.

-A good extended abstract set in the Conference Template [doc: 3 MB]) consists of an introduction, the main description of theory or method broken down as appropriate and illustrated with figures, conclusions, optional acknowledgements and references.
+A good extended abstract set in the Template [doc: 692 KB]) consists of an introduction, the main description of theory or method broken down as appropriate and illustrated with figures, conclusions, optional acknowledgements and references.
 It should reflect work that is actually completed at the time of submission and not plans or ideas that are still taking shape in the mind of the author or research that is still highly immature.